 Replacement Cost vs. Actual Cash Value Coverage

 Replacement cost coverage helps pay to rebuild a home or replace personal belongings at current market rates, whereas actual cash value coverage pays the depreciated value of the home or personal belongings, which could mean homeowners will need to pay more out of pocket.
 With NFIP policies, replacement cost coverage applies to the building coverage, so it pays the amount needed to repair or rebuild the home to the same standard as it was prior to the flood damage.
 However, NFIP policies include actual cash value coverage for personal belongings, so homeowners may receive far less than they initially paid for their items.
+The best private flood insurance companies may offer replacement cost coverage for personal belongings, though.

 Private-market flood insurance companies may have different coverage for both the building and personal belongings, so homeowners will need to ask about coverage type in advance in order to be prepared in the event they need to file a claim.